-Ashley M. Williams is the leading Millennial strategist, consultant, and speaker for brands that want to reach Millennials — helping brands to create the right campaigns, craft the right messages, and produce events that bring brands and Millennials together.
+Ashley M. Williams is the leading Millennial strategist, spokesperson, consultant, and speaker for brands that want to reach Millennials — helping brands to create the right campaigns, craft the right messages, and produce events that bring brands and Millennials together.

 Before starting her journey into entrepreneurship, Ashley was an award-winning journalist.
 She worked as a Multimedia Journalist for USA TODAY Network’s Nation Now.
 She helped create, produce, and host a show for the network called, Long Story Short, and helped with its video series, Inspiration Nation.
 Prior to working at USA TODAY, Ashley worked at WBAL Radio as a Multimedia Reporter and Web Producer.
 Before that, Ashley worked at NBC News as a member of its News Associates Program.
 There, she worked for the Today Show, the Grio, and MSNBC’s Politics Nation with Al Sharpton.